'Armed and dangerous' man in custody following Yellow Springs investigation

 A Signal 99, or call for officer assistance, was issued during the incident.
 It wasn't clear if any injuries were reported.

 "BCI was requested by the Yellow Springs Police Department Thursday evening to assist with an investigation.
-The investigation is active and ongoing," said Ohio BCI spokesperson Dominic Binkley last week.
+The investigation is active and ongoing," said Ohio BCI spokesman Dominic Binkley last week.

-We are working to learn more and will update this story as details are released.
+Officials have refused to provide the public details of the Thursday incident.

+Neither BCI nor Yellow Springs officials would provide details on Friday of the incident or if anyone was hurt or killed.
+They referred to the incident as an "assault."